Ascot lines of the London and South Western Railway: LSWR to Wokingham

-Independent promoters put forward a Staines, Wokingham and Woking Junction Railway, and they obtained their authorising act of Parliament, the Staines, Wokingham and Woking Railway Act 1853 (16 & 17 Vict. c. lxxxv), on 8 July 1853.
+Independent promoters put forward a Staines, Wokingham and Woking Railway, and they obtained their authorising act of Parliament, the Staines, Wokingham, and Woking Railway Act 1853 (16 & 17 Vict. c. lxxxv), on 8 July 1853.
 Share capital was to be £300,000, for a double track line 18 miles long from Staines to Wokingham, with a branch five miles long through Chobham to Woking.
 At Wokingham the line would connect to the Reading, Guildford and Reigate Railway; running powers would get trains to Reading.

 The SW&WJR opened from Staines to Ascot on 4 June 1856.
-Williams says that the continuation to Wokingham was held back until 9 July 1856 to prevent the SER from profiting from the Ascot race traffic.
+R. A. Williams says that the continuation to Wokingham was held back until 9 July 1856 to prevent the SER from profiting from the Ascot race traffic.
 The LSWR worked the line, a 42-year lease of 25 March 1858 giving it 50% of gross receipts.
-At that time the area was undeveloped and business was limited, and train services correspondingly thin.
+At that time, the area was undeveloped and business was limited, and train services were correspondingly thin.

 The Reading station of the RG&RJR was a timber train shed with a single two-faced platform.